John Jardine, MD – Chairman

 Professor, University of Georgia

 Andrew Grundstein is a professor of Geography and member of the Atmospheric Sciences program at the University of Georgia.
-His research focuses on the interactions between climate and human health, with particular interests related to heat exposure, and the impacts of heat on athletes and children.
-Dr. Grundstein has published over 45 peer-reviewed articles in scientific journals and his research on heat and health has been supported by grants from agencies such as the National Institutes of Health and the Centers for Disease Control.
+His research focuses on the interactions between weather, climate and human health.
+He has particular interests related to monitoring heat exposure, impacts of heat on health, and in developing heat safety polices.
+Dr. Grundstein has over 90 published articles and book chapters, and his research on heat and health has been supported by grants from agencies such as the National Science Foundation, the National Institutes of Health and the Centers for Disease Control.
 Dr. Grundstein received his bachelor’s degree from the University of California at Los Angeles, and his master’s and doctorate degrees from the University of Delaware.

 Kevin M. Guskiewicz, PhD, ATC